 Specifies a list of external load balancers that are allowed to connect to the primary Advisor.
-The list consists of one or more IP address entries, each specified on a separate line and enclosed in braces.
-Each of these entries represents the IP address of a given load balancer.
+The list consists of one or more IP address entries, each

 Requirement: Only complete IPv4 or IPv6 addresses are accepted.
 Host names, prefixes, or subnets are not allowed.
 The IPv4 INADDR_ANY address (0.0.0.0) and the IPv6 unspecified address (::) are not allowed.
 You must specify each lb_ipaddr entry on one line; it cannot be continued to a subsequent line.